tushinski/ts-rest/README.md

 ```

 ##### Client object (or API descriptor)
-A plain object representing tree structure of target API.
+A plain object representing a tree structure of target API.

-The object from example represents an API which provide methods:
+The object from the example represents an API that provide methods:
 - `[GET] /users/:id`
 - `[GET] /products/:id`
 - `[POST] /products/`